The reverse mathematics of the Thin set and Erd\H{o}s-Moser theorems: Introduction

 \section{Introduction}

 In this paper, we study the computability-theoretic strength of Ramsey's theorem when we weaken the notion of homogeneous set by allowing more colors.
-In particular, we show that this variation yields a strong weakening of the statement which is impacted in reverse mathematics.
+The resulting weakenings are known as thin set theorems.
+In particular, we show that some thin set theorems are sufficiently weak not to imply the Erd\H{o}s-Moser theorem in reverse mathematics.

 Reverse mathematics is a foundational program which seeks to determine the optimal axioms to prove ``ordinary'' theorems~\cite{Friedman1974Some}.
 It uses the framework of subsystems of second-order arithmetic, with a base theory called $\rca$, informally capturing ``computable mathematics''.
 When the first-order part consists of the standard integers, the models of $\rca$ are fully specified by their second-order parts, which are precisely the \emph{Turing ideals}.
 A Turing ideal $\Ical$ is a collection of sets which is closed downward under the Turing reduction $(\forall X \in \Ical)(\forall Y \leq_T X) Y \in \Ical$ and closed under the effective join $(\forall X, Y \in \Ical) X \oplus Y \in \Ical$.
 We shall only consider such models, called $\omega$-models.